fedora-python/portingguide/source/exceptions.rst

 In Python 3, an object used with ``raise`` must be an instance of :py:class:`BaseException`, while Python 2 also allowed old-style classes.
+Similarly, Python 3 bans catching non-exception classes in the ``except`` statement.

 .. todo:: Link "old-style classes" to their section